erickveil/mapipcd/README.md

 TODO:

-- Define main for ipcd
+- Create error cb for client
+- Exit after reporting errors or any output

 - Create getter and setter program to communicate with mapipcd
 - Test gettting and setting values
 - Make sure staticlogger outputs WARN to stderr